artemyk/redundancy/README.md

 This code requires *pypman* library to be installed.
 It also requires the latest (GitHub) version of *dit*, installed via:
 * `pip install https://github.com/dit/dit/archive/master.zip`

 For basic usage, see `simpledemo.py`.
-The code expects a joint distribution over sources and target to be passed in, in [`dit`](https://github.com/dit/dit) format.
+The code expects a joint distribution over sources and target to be passed in [`dit`](https://github.com/dit/dit) format.